andatoshiki/toshiki-avatar/README.md

 ## 2: Features
 - Serve custom avatars from a local directory
 - Deterministic mapping from email MD5 hash to avatar image
-- Supports PNG, JPEG, and WebP output formats
+- Supports PNG and JPEG output formats
 - Resize images with the `?s=` query parameter
 - Return JSON metadata with `?format=json` or `Accept: application/json`